SergejBre/SynchroTime/README.md

 Manipulation with the Aging Register within LBS values ​​affects the thermal stabilization of the oscillator.
 This is reflected in the graph from the DS3231 [datasheet](https://datasheets.maximintegrated.com/en/ds/DS3231.pdf) below.
 According to the curves of the dependences of Frequency Deviation on Temperature and LBS Values, it is seen that there is a stability interval where frequency deviation remains quite stable.
 This range is between 0°C and +40°C. And according to the [datasheet](https://datasheets.maximintegrated.com/en/ds/DS3231.pdf), at room temperature +25°C for each LSB change Aging Register corresponds approximately 0.1ppm Frequency Deviation (i.e. 1 ≈ 0.1ppm).
 We use this data in our further calculations.

-⚠️ **Please note that this will limit the operating temperature range!**

 ![Frequency deviation](./images/frequency_deviation.png)

+⚠️ Note: If you look at the “FREQUENCY DEVIATION vs. TEMPERATURE vs. AGING VALUE” plot in the datasheet, you’ll see that the clock is calibrated to run within 2ppm across its full temperature range if the aging register is set to zero.
+But if you set the aging register to a non-zero value while it’s at a particular temperature, the performance of the clock may be improved at that specific temperature, but if the temperature changes the clock may behave significantly differently (particularly if the aging offset and temperature changes are large).
+However, if you’re tuning the clock for specific performance requirements within a narrow range of temperatures, such as 0°C to +40°C, the aging offset can be used to improve its performance.

+Let's consider another related feature.
 Having a graph of the dependence of the Oscillator Frequency Deviation on the Aging Register Values, the user can independently enter the correction factor `k` into the calculation.
 By choosing this factor in an appropriate way, you can get a better approximation for calculating the new value of the Aging register `v` from the frequency deviation `Δf`, i.e.
 ```
 v(Δf) = k * Δf,
 ```